Business With Purpose

 A sustainability ethos permeates all operations at the Peak itself.
 The menu highlights the best Australian produce, sourced as locally as possible, combined with the lodge’s own freshly-grown produce.
 There is a concerted focus on respect for the produce, producer and the environment.

+Spicers Peak Lodge's luxury is green not gold, with a company-wide initiative dedicated to reducing their impact on the environment.
 Behind the scenes, Spicers has aligned its operational goals with the United Nations Sustainable Development Goals.
-The company as a whole has committed to achieving zero net emissions and zero waste by 2030, and aims to be plastic-free from 2025, while working on significant reductions, year on year.
+An industry leader, the company is committed to achieving zero net emissions and zero waste by 2030, and aims to be plastic-free from 2025, while working on significant reductions, year on year.

 “Achieving these goals is a way to show how sustainability can permeate every aspect of our operations.
 It’s not always easy to implement these changes in the luxury tourism sector we work in, but our sustainability initiatives have become part of the guest experience without being obtrusive, and overcoming the challenges has proven hugely rewarding for our team,” says Jude.